echosprint/TabularTransformer/docs/embedding.md

 # Embedding Pipeline
 **Unleashing the power of Transformers on tabular data: Embedding is all you need.**

-This document explains the embedding pipeline of TabularTransformer.
-It begins by classifying features into numerical and categorical types, followed by the process of calculating the overall feature vocabulary.
-Next, it outlines how features are mapped to integer tokens and describes normalization process for numerical features.
-Finally, combine Feature Token and Feature Value embeddings as input for Transformer, providing a clear understanding of the embedding process.
+This document outlines the embedding pipeline of TabularTransformer.
+It first classifies features as numerical or categorical, then calculates the overall feature vocabulary.
+Next, it details feature-to-token mapping and normalization of numerical features.
+Finally, it combines feature token embedding and feature value embeddings by addition as input for the Transformer, offering a clear view of the embedding process.

 ## Sample Tabular Data
 In the sample table below, `[UNK]` denotes missing or anomalous values.